Create & rename worksets

-However, for whatever reason, in Revit 2017 it is no longer possible to activate worksharing via the Workset button.
+However, for whatever reason, in Revit 2017 or later it is no longer possible to activate worksharing via the Workset button.
 It is only possible via the Collaborate > Manage Collaboration > Worksets.

-If you are using Revit 2017, you will be asked how you want to collaborate: Collaborate within your network; or, Collaborate using the cloud
+If you are using Revit 2017 or later, you will be asked how you want to collaborate: Collaborate within your network; or, Collaborate using the cloud

 Once worksharing has been enabled, Revit will create default worksets and assigns elements and settings to these worksets.
 The default worksets are as follows: